ElektraInitiative/PermaplanT/doc/architecture/glossary.md

   - Species
   - Variety
   - Cultivar
-- Plant:
+- Concrete Plant:
-  Is in an actually existing species, variety and cultivar (including trees etc.).
+  Is in an actually existing species, variety and cultivar.
+- Abstract Plant:
+  Representants of ranks, which are not actually existing plants.
 - Family:
   A taxonomic rank that consists of multiple genera.
 - Genus: